 Traditional Weight Relief

-The earliest form of weight relief, introduced in the ‘80s.
+The earliest form of weight relief first introduced in the ‘80s.
 This process involves routing nine even circular holes in the body of a Les Paul, usually in the lower bout in a semi-circular formation.
 Its distinct appearance earned it the nickname of ‘Swiss Cheese weight relief’.

-The traditional method has become highly sought after over the years.
+This traditional method has become highly sought after over the years.
 It alleviates some of the heftiness of the guitar, without sacrificing its solid feel and weighty resonance.
-It’s still used on some modern Les Pauls.
+This technique has been brought back for the Gibson USA Classic series.